LL10GEMAC IP Core Datasheet

 Figure 8: Receive interface timing diagram

-The IP removes packet header and footer from PMA before forwarding to user, but zero-padding is not removed to optimize latency time.
+The IP removes the packet’s header and footer before forwarding it to the user, but zero-padding is retained to optimize latency.

 Verification Methods